SocietyForArtisticResearch/texteditor-elm/README.md

 - Server problem when exporting?, 414 Request-URI Too Large (json, body??)
 - period in media name (remove periods on upload and whitespace) -- actually only validator in mediaedit has to be adjusted
 - icons for right hand side navbar
+- we should force an update of DOM when the css "userclass" is changed.
+- when logged out error http codes request form devs -- currently we get 500 instead of 401. (requested)
+- Upgrade to elm 19.1